What is an Ozone Shock Application?

 The stress of ozone shock may be like not playing ball until you can hit a home run each time.
 Ozone works at any level, but the important skill is to know how much ozone and how long to apply the ozone.
 Ozone shock is frankly not important most treatments because a modest treatment is all that is needed.

-As an amateur, ignore the idea of ozone shock because ozone is better applied in stages.
+As an amateur, ignore the idea of ozone shock because ozone is better applied in stages or cycles.
 Ozone shock is the blue fairy myth that tends to take people the wrong direction for ozone use.
 Start with a 32,000 mg/hr unit with a timer that allows you to apply ozone in measured cycles until the problem is resolved.